- Institut Pasteur

-The application process consists in three steps: (i) the candidate must select and be selected by a host laboratory, keeping in mind that a host laboratory can present only one candidate. ; (ii) applications are filled out by the candidate together with the host laboratory and are submitted by host laboratories.
-Applications are evaluated by a selection committee that establishes a short list of candidates for an interview at the Institut Pasteur; (iii) short-listed candidates are invited for a four-day interview on the Institut Pasteur campus and have to present their past and future works to a scientific committee (see the details in application information).
+The application process consists of three steps: (i) the candidate must select and be selected by a host laboratory, keeping in mind that each advisor can present only one candidate. ; (ii) applications are filled out by the candidate together with the host laboratory and are submitted by host laboratories.
+Applications are evaluated by an Admissions committee that selects candidates for an interview at the Institut Pasteur; (iii) these candidates are invited for a four-day interview on the Institut Pasteur campus and present their past and future works to the Admissions committee (see the details in application information).

-The application period starts mid September-early October.
+The application period starts in early September.
 Prospective students are free to contact the lab (s) they are interested in at any time before the application period opens.

-The deadline for each application cycle is usually in mid-December.
-The exact date for each application period will be indicated on the current call page when a call is opened.
-Candidates are strongly encouraged to contact host laboratories at least four weeks before the deadline.
+The deadline for each application cycle is usually in November.
+The exact dates and deadlines for each application period will be indicated on the current call page when a call is opened.
+Candidates are strongly encouraged to contact host laboratories as early as possible and well before the application deadline.

 The first step is to identify and contact a host lab in which you would be interested in doing your Ph.D. research.
-Profiles and contact information for laboratories recruiting prospective Ph.D. students at Institut Pasteur can be found under the Current call page (when a call is open).
+Projects and contact information for laboratories recruiting prospective Ph.D. students at the Institut Pasteur can be found on the Current call page (when a call is open).
+Further information about laboratories and their research interests is available on the website under RESEARCH.
 Because laboratories receive many applications and can present only one candidate, the first step of the selection process is to be chosen by a host laboratory.

 You are free to contact any lab of your choice at the Institut Pasteur in Paris.
-The list of all laboratories at Institut Pasteur can be found on the Institut Pasteur website (see scientific departments).
-However, the laboratories not listed on current call page are unlikely to search for a student in the upcoming academic period.
+The list of all laboratories at Institut Pasteur can be found on the Institut Pasteur website.
+However, the laboratories not listed on the current call page are unlikely to search for a student in the upcoming academic period.

+Yes.
 You may contact as many host laboratories as you wish.
-However, if you are selected by more than one host lab for application to this program, you will be required to choose only one laboratory at the time of submission of your application.
+However, if you are selected by more than one host lab for application to this program, you will be required to choose one.

-Does my host laboratory have to be located at Institut Pasteur in Paris?
+Does my host laboratory have to be located at the Institut Pasteur in Paris?

 A Masters of Science (M.Sc.), or an equivalent degree that would formally qualify you to register for a Ph.D. program in the French University system, is required to be considered for acceptance into this program.
 In some cases, students who have carried out an undergraduate research project in addition to their B.A. or B.Sc. degree may qualify.
 The host lab can inquire into this with its affiliated doctoral school.